-We’re not that unique when it comes to the reasons or excuses we don’t do things, I noticed a lot of recurring themes in my sessions with clients, so I’ve decided to tackle a few of them for you and share some personal stories.
+We’re not that unique when it comes to the reasons or excuses we don’t do things, I noticed a lot of recurring themes in my sessions with clients, so I’ve decided to tackle a few negative thoughts for you and share some personal stories.

 1. I’m not good enough

 This negative thought is a core limiting belief.
 At some point, this one comes and bites us all.
 It’s powerful and deep-rooted.
 I’ve seen it in 80% of my clients.
 It’s really important to tune into this thought and recognise when it’s coming up.

 You then need to reframe it.
 Framing is all about perspective and parameters.
 Dig deep into the belief and move away from this generalisation by being specific and asking yourself these questions:

 - What metric are you measuring yourself by? (education, age, wealth, experience) What exactly is GOOD?

 - Is it really true that you are just not good enough?
 Or is it a confidence issue?
 What evidence do you have both for the belief and against it? (try writing these down)

 - What makes others good (or ‘better’ than you)?
 If they have the capabilities, why can’t you?

 - What did they do to get to where they are?
 How far or close are you from them?

 - What is ENOUGH?
 How high have you set your own benchmark?
 Too high perhaps?